irmen/prog8/docs/source/programming.rst

 Expressions
 -----------

-In most places where a number or other value is expected, you can use just the number, or a full constant expression.
+In most places where a number or other value is expected, you can use just the number, or a constant expression.
 The expression is parsed and evaluated by the compiler itself at compile time, and the (constant) resulting value is used in its place.
+Expressions can contain procedure and function calls.
+There are various built-in functions such as sin(), cos(), min(), max() that can be used in expressions (see :ref:`builtinfunctions`).
-Expressions can contain function calls to the math library (sin, cos, etc) and you can also use all builtin functions (max, avg, min, sum etc).
-They can also reference idendifiers defined elsewhere in your code, if this makes sense.
+You can also reference idendifiers defined elsewhere in your code.
+The compiler will evaluate the expression if it is a constant, and just use the resulting value from then on.
+Expressions that cannot be compile-time evaluated will result in code that calculates them at runtime.

 Arithmetic and Logical expressions